girlscoutstroop522/girlscoutstroop522.github.io/_projects/1_project.md

 toc:
   - name: Introduction
-  - name: Evelynn's Wildlife Refuge
+  - name: Evelyn's Wildlife Refuge
+    - name: About
+    - name: Our Visit
     - name: How You Can Help
+    - name: Examples of Animals in Need
   - name: Bronze Project Award Accomplishments
+    - name: What We Made - Denboxes
+    - name: What We Made - Tie Blankets
+    - name: Working with Brownie Troop 382
   - name: The Results

 ---